Visiting Vancouver in October: Events, Festivals & Things to Do

 Visiting Vancouver in October FAQ

-In October 2022 in Vancouver you can check out Playland Fright Nights, the Vancouver Film Festival, the Diwali Festival, and two different shows from the Arts Club Theater.
-Some top concerts also include Elton John, the Black Keys, and Carly Rae Jepsen.
+In October 2025 in Vancouver you can check out Playland Fright Nights, the Vancouver Film Festival, the Diwali Festival, and two different shows from the Arts Club Theater.
+Some top concerts also include Guns n’ Roses, Pink, Queens of the Stoneage, and Tool.

 What is there to do in Vancouver in October?

-With mild weather continuing in October it’s still a great time to cycle the Seawall in Stanley Park, check out VanDusen Gardens, or go on a Gastown Walking Tour.
-October also brings the NHL back to town, the beginning of the theater season, and events like the TIFF and Diwali Festival.
+With mild weather continuing in October, it’s still a great time to cycle the Seawall in Stanley Park, check out VanDusen Gardens, or go on a Gastown Walking Tour.
+October also brings the NHL back to town, the beginning of the theatre season, and events like the TIFF and Diwali Festival.

 Can you ski in October in Vancouver?